 “We will have freedom to choose.”
 His fake accent was back.
 Anderson was back.
 “Thirty days?
 We can do it.”

 Thirty days was an estimate, giving them too much benefit.
-Their parents would have the autopsy results and would see that they were not who they were supposed to be.
+Their parents would have the autopsy results and would see that the bodies were not who they were supposed to be.
 Their families would declare war on each other, and then they’d begin the hunt.
 They’d hunt Mercedes and Anderson down.
 Which ever family found them first was the death sentence for the other.

 Thirty days to expose them.
 Thirty days to survive.
 Thirty days to find out who they wanted to be, and to burn their families down.
 Thirty days if they were lucky.

 It was suicide to have run from their families, and all that left them was murder to protect themselves.
-Mercedes glanced at Anderson who sat next to her, relaxing into his seat as if he did not have a gun of his own, knives, weapons of sorts, hidden under his sleeves and clothes.
+Mercedes glanced at Anderson who sat next to her, relaxing into his seat as if he did not have a gun of his own, knives, and weapons of all sorts, hidden under his sleeves and clothes.
 Three days was not enough to fall in love, but thirty was more than enough to find all the weakness in Anderson that she could.
 If freedom was what she wanted, then freedom was what she would get.
 If one of them had to die, it would not be her.
 The first to catch feelings was the first to get hurt, and her father had raised her to always win.